codeforamerica/uswds/README.md

 This script hooks into the default [`npm version`](https://docs.npmjs.com/cli/v9/commands/npm-version) command to compile views, scripts, and styles for production, and staging them for commit **before** NPM creates a version commit and Git version tag.

-You don't need to run this script on its own, just run `npm version {{ semantic version }}` when you are ready to commit a new version of the package to the repository before publishing.
+This script doesn't need to run on its own, just run `npm version {{ semantic version }}` when you are ready to commit a new version of the package to the repository before publishing.

 ```bash
 npm run version